laboon/CS1632_Fall2018/study_guides/midterm_1_study_guide.md

 **NOTE that this class is on a TUESDAY, not a normal MONDAY!**

-The midterm will cover everything we have covered up to the exerise the class before.
+The midterm will cover everything we have covered up to the exercise the class before.
 I recommend you review the slides and the textbook (see syllabus.md for reminders of which chapters were required reading).

 Here are the key topics to study in preparation for the test.